Princess Leia (Carrie Fisher) wearing Planetoid Valleys necklace by Lapponia Jewelry. Photo © Lucasfilm Ltd

 Star Wars was meant to premier already in December 1976, but due to productional reasons the launch of the movie was postponed to the summer of the following year.
 The movie premiered in Finland as late as on 16th of December 1977.
 A friend of Björn Weckström's saw one of the first screenings of the movie in Finland, and immediately recognised Weckström's jewelry in the final scene of the movie.
 In that scene, the jewelry pieces Planetoid Valleys and Darina's Bracelet were worn by Carrie Fisher in the role of Princess Leia, as she was awarding the medals to Luke Skywalker (Mark Hamill) and Han Solo (Harrison Ford).

 Soon, Weckström himself went to see the movie after his friend had praised the role the jewelry played in the movie.
 Weckström went to Maxim, a cinema at Kluuvikatu 1 in Helsinki, Finland.
 Seeing his own jewelry on a big screen, in an international movie was quite an experience.
-When designing the Space Silver collection in 1969, Weckström could not have imagined that the pieces would become a part of a cult phenomenon.
+When designing the Space Silver collection, that was launched in 1969, Weckström could not have imagined that the pieces would become a part of a cult phenomenon.

 The interruption of the design work that was started for the movie later bothered the designer.
 Indeed, after seeing the movie, Weckström returned to his original sketches, and developed his ideas further whenever he had time off from other projects.
 The Poema necklace was based on the original design, and this necklace was manufactured in limited series during the 1990's.